Bernard J. Lechner

-Bernard J. Lechner (25 January 1932 – 11 April 2014) was an electronics engineer and formerly vice president, RCA Laboratories, where he worked for 30 years covering various aspects of television and information display technologies.
+Bernard J. Lechner (January 25, 1932 – April 11, 2014) was an electronics engineer and formerly vice president, RCA Laboratories, where he worked for 30 years covering various aspects of television and information display technologies.

 Biography

-Lechner was born in New York City, NY, in 1932.
+Lechner was born in New York City, N.Y., in 1932.
 He grew up and attended high school in New Rochelle, New York.
 According to his oral history recollections, he was already very interested in radio and TV receivers during his high school years.
 He built sets with commercially available kits.

 Then, he studied electrical engineering at the Columbia University in New York City, interrupted by two years service for the U.S. Army Signal Corps in the US and Germany.
 He received the B.S.E.E. degree in 1957.

 In 1957, he joined the RCA Laboratories in Princeton, New Jersey, as Member of Technical Staff and worked on various aspects of video engineering such as a home video tape recorder, two-way cable TV services (pay-TV and interactive shopping), TV tuners and TV broadcast cameras.
 He headed various RCA research groups working on these developments.

 While already working at RCA, he did graduate work at Princeton University and at the Harvard School of Business.

 Bernie died on April 11, 2014.